ariksman/azure-notes/python/jupyter-notebook/storage-account.md

 files = list_directory_contents(gateway, directory)

-# List to store each file's data
+# List to store each json-file's data
 data = []

 for filePath in files: